Which Of The Following Is Not A Primary Taste Sensation

 The Illusion of Taste: How Smell and Texture Shape Our Perception

 A significant portion of what we perceive as "taste" is actually influenced by our sense of smell.
 This is why food often tastes bland when we have a cold or a stuffy nose.
-Volatile aroma compounds released from food travel through the nasal passages and stimulate olfactory receptors, which then transmit signals to the brain.
+Now, volatile aroma compounds released from food travel through the nasal passages and stimulate olfactory receptors, which then transmit signals to the brain.
 These signals are integrated with taste information to create a complete flavor profile.

 Dissecting the Tongue Map: Debunking a Common Myth